 As a professional pest control company, we often get questions from clients about ticks.
 One of the most common questions we’ve gotten over the last couple of years have been about control for ticks; how to protect people and pets.

 First and foremost, you need to understand some things about tick behavior and biology that will help you better arm yourself against this threat: ticks do not jump onto people, at least not in the way that fleas do.
 Often clients think that fleas and ticks are both these long-jumping, blood-sucking nuisances.
 That’s only half true; they both seek bloodmeals.

 However, ticks are far less mobile than fleas.
 They often hang onto plant material, and stick their two front legs out in the air.
 Entomologist’s have labeled this behavior as “questing” – the tick is trying to go on a journey!
 Those two front legs have little “hooks” on them if you will, and when an animal or person brushes against the plant they’re on, the front legs snag on, like Velcro.
 That’s how the tick “hitchhikes” to its next destination or its next meal.

 The reason so many people believe they jump like fleas is largely due to the way pet treatment products are marketed – namely as “flea and tick” products.
 Many people assume that the products work because the pests behave the same way.
 This is untrue; the products work because they are targeting the pest’s food source.

 Types of Ticks

 The four common ticks found in Pennsylvania are: the American Dog Tick, the Blacklegged Tick, the Lone Star Tick, and the Groundhog Tick.
 Groundhog ticks are a vector (read: carrier) for Lyme’s Disease, as are blacklegged ticks.
-Since groundhog ticks are largely found in Western Pennsylvania, however, we’ll focus on the other three.
+Groundhog ticks are largely found in Western Pennsylvania; therefore, we’ll focus on the other three species.

 Lone Star Ticks